zshi0616/zshi0616.github.io/_pages/about.md

 - **AI for EDA**: Large Circuit Model, Logic Synthesis and Formal Verification.
 - **AI for Optimization Problem**: SAT/SMT, MaxSAT, ILP.

 I have published more than 10 papers at the top EDA conferences and journals, including DAC, ICCAD, TECS and TRETS.
-I also served as reviewer for DAC, ICCAD, TVLSI and Sci China Inf Sci.
+I also served as reviewer for DAC, ICCAD, TVLSI, Sci China Inf Sci and etc.

 <!-- **<font color=Red>I'm looking for job opportunity (Faculty and Post-doc) in academia, expected to graduate in Nov.
 2025</font>** -->